 If you've got limited space at home but would still like to see some muscular development and strength gains, the multi-gym could be the answer.
-Plus, if you speak to any fitness expert worth his or her salt, they will almost unanimously agree that targeted strength training (when performed properly) is one of the greatest weapons in the war against flab.
+Plus, if you speak to any fitness expert worth their salt, they will almost unanimously agree that targeted strength training (when performed correctly) is one of the greatest weapons in the war against flab.

-These compact lever and pulley systems (and the more sumptuous Bowflex alternative) pack a lot of features into an extremely compact get-up, with the ability to adjust various sliders in order to work a multitude of body parts.
+These compact lever and pulley systems (and the more great Bowflex alternative) pack many features into a highly compact get-up, with the ability to adjust various sliders to work a multitude of body parts.

 One way to ensure you receive a gym-quality workout is to purchase the sort of equipment that resides in your local fitness centre and slap it in a spare room at home.
 The Life Fitness G7 multi-gym is a professional-grade setup for private use, featuring hefty dual weight stacks, fully adjustable twin pulleys and the option of a malleable bench that hits several incline and decline settings.